 Approximately 80% of all homes nationwide are inspected prior to closing, and this number is rising!
 The home inspection has become a standard part of the real estate transaction in most states.

-- Maintenance inspections - There are more than 3,000 operating components in a home, they do wear out.
-This occurs quielty and slowly, so most people forget or do not notice minor problems as they begin.
+There are more than 3,000 operating components in a home, they do wear out.
+This occurs quietly and slowly, so most people forget or do not notice minor problems as they begin.

-- Commercial inspections - These inspections are designed for understanding the facility as well as looking out for the safety of anyone that may be entering the premisis.
+These inspections are designed for understanding the facility as well as looking out for the safety of anyone that may be entering the premises.